 The machines used tend to cut in sweeps rather than tight corners, so plan accordingly.
-90 degree bends can make it difficult to install fiber in the duct, so maintain a minimum bend radius of 6 inches to avoid kinking of the duct when cornering.
+90° bends can make it difficult to install fiber in the duct, so maintain a minimum bend radius of 6 inches to avoid kinking of the duct when cornering.

-Connect two intersecting 90 degree paths with a 45 degree cut to help relieve pressure on the microduct.
+Connect two intersecting 90° paths with a 45° cut to help relieve pressure on the microduct.
 As you cut, keep checking the trench depth to ensure that it is consistent, in order to avoid bind points developing in the duct when installed.

 One of the key differences between traditional and micro trenching techniques is the material used for backfill.
-Rather than just sand, micro trenches require additional backfill media, such as hot polymer, elasto-polymer or grout to restore the surface.
-Consequently, the duct must be able to cope with the potentially high (400 degree F) temperatures of the restorative material.
+Rather than just sand, micro trenches require additional backfill media, such as hot polymer, elasto-polymer, or grout to restore the surface.
+Consequently, the duct must be able to cope with the potentially high (400°F) temperatures of the restorative material.

 Additionally, it has to be flexible enough to cope with corners on the route, crush resistant and sufficiently tough to cope with the pressure of the roadway above, which can reach 2900 psi.
 Ensure that you invest in microducts that meet all of these criteria - failures add to costs and time.

-Once ducts are in place fiber can be pulled or pushed to its destination, enabling the connection to be up and running quickly.
-Make good the top surface with material that meets local road repair regulations and clear away equipment: then the deployment is complete.
-After restoration there will be a small, barely visible footprint that will fade over time, minimising any aesthetic issues.
+Once ducts are in place, fiber can be pulled or pushed to its destination, enabling the connection to be up and running quickly.
+Make good the top surface with a material that meets local road repair regulations and clear away equipment: then the deployment is complete.
+After restoration there will be a small, barely visible footprint that will fade over time, minimizing any aesthetic issues.

-By following best practice installers and network planners can gain all of the benefits of micro trenching, while ensuring a fast, efficient and cost-effective deployment.
+By following best practices, installers and network planners can gain all of the benefits of micro trenching, while ensuring a fast, efficient, and cost-effective deployment.